 I was able to borrow one from my friend Adam and bring it with me to enjoy.
 So the following morning getting out on the kayak was first on the agenda after breakfast.

 Things were on a bit of a time crunch for me on day two because while obsessing about the weather to see what to pack I noticed that this day was to expect a chance of rain.
-As the day wen on thought the rain chances kept being delayed slightly later and later into the day, but I didn’t want to take any chances.
+As the day went on though, the rain chances kept being delayed slightly later and later into the day, but I didn’t want to take any chances.

-There are multiple paddling trails that start from this location, so check into what’s available if you want to make that part of your next visit.
+Multiple paddling trails start from this location, so check into what’s available if you want to make that part of your next visit.
 And to clarify, the water that you access from the state park isn’t Caddo Lake.
 You’re not anywhere near the actual lake via a kayak.
-I mean, one could definitely muscle their way towards it, but I don’t have the skill set for that.
-Instead I pushed my way along the water, through the cypress trees and out onto the Big Cypress Bayou.
+I mean, one could muscle their way towards it, but I don’t have the skillset for that.
+Instead, I pushed my way along the water, through the cypress trees, and out onto the Big Cypress Bayou.

 Checked the time and decided it was best to head back.

-Being an obsessive doesn’t just mean I’m tapping the doorknob three times before locking it, or touching my hat three times before adjusting it on my head.
-For some people that can absolutely be the case, but for my obsessions, sometimes it’s just thinking about something so often and frequent that my mind isn’t free to think about anything else.
+Being obsessive doesn’t just mean I’m tapping the doorknob three times before locking it or touching my hat three times before adjusting it on my head.
+For some people that can be the case, but for my obsessions, sometimes it’s just thinking about something so often and frequently that my mind isn’t free to think about anything else.